 Wilbar Fantasy & Navigator Aluminum Pools – Reviews

-The Fantasy and Navigator pools come in all popular dimensions, but are a step down in grade from the Oasis, or formerly best built JW/EW pools.
+The Fantasy and Navigator pools come in all popular dimensions.
 Fantasy pools are still a great value.
-They have an aluminum bead channel that never bends, gets stretched out, gets damaged by the sun or pool chemicals.
+They have an aluminum coil wall and a bead channel that never bends, gets stretched out, gets damaged by the sun or pool chemicals.
 These kits also have all aluminum walls (coil stock), and all aluminum upper and lower support tracks.

 Namco Above-Ground Pool Reviews

 Keep in mind that the pool industry is not regulated.
 What one company calls a 25 gauge pool liner may not even be 15 mil in reality.
 My personal experience with Namco pools is that the majority of their pool kits and liners are garbage.

 I can not explain how cheap and thin their pool liners are.
 Often customers go buy their own liner at Namco and ask me to install it (I install them).
 I know a heavy gauge pool liner when I have one in my hands, when I have it heating up in the sun, getting ready to install it.
 I can tell you right now, I’ve been afraid that one of my fingernails might cut through a Namco liner.
 Although it says 25 gauge on the box, I often felt like I was working with a garbage bag not a pool liner!

 My experience with Namco above ground pool kits is limited to installing liners.
 In order to replace a pool liner you have to disassemble the upper rails and support bars.
-All I can say is that the pool walls are much thinner than the ones I usually deal with, and where most other pool manufacturer use metal upper support rails, NAMCO often has a cheap plastic piece, and the walls flop around like a piece of bologna.
+All I can say is that the pool walls are much thinner than the ones I usually deal with, and where most other pool manufacturer use metal upper support rails, NAMCO often has a cheap plastic piece, and the walls flop around like a thin piece of bologna.